Eilmer Reference Manual, v5

 number of blocks in completed simulation.

 Note that if you provide a value smaller than the total number of blocks in the completed simulation, then only blocks up to nBlocks-1 will be used to initialise the flow field.
-A use case for this would if one only want to use some inflow portion of the domain when intialising a new simulation.
+A use case for this would be if one only want to use some inflow portion of the domain when intialising a new simulation.

 make_kdtree

-when make_kdtree is selected (=1) the search speed for locating cells is considerably improved.
+when make_kdtree is selected (=true) the search speed for locating cells is considerably improved.
 It does this by using a kd tree filtering and sorting approach.
 There is, however, a startup cost for building the kd tree.

 Example of use: